EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ## Combinatorial Variables
-Recall from [the section on "Together"](../devcon/devcon0020MRSSolverSets) that Perplexity represents items operating together as a set (represented as a `tuple` in Python).
+Recall from the [Together conceptual topic](../devcon/devcon0020MRSSolverSets) that Perplexity represents items operating together as a set (represented as a `tuple` in Python).
 Because users of the system may ask questions like, "Are the files 20 mb?" (meaning are they 20mb *together*), predications need to be prepared to deal with variables that have a set of more than one item.
 Let's update the `file_n_of()` function to handle this case.

 Assume we have two more files in our example, so that now we have: `file1.txt`, `file2.txt` and `file3.txt`.
 A group of files "together" is still a group of files, so we really only have to change the logic to loop through the list and make sure they are all files.
 However, if the `x` variable is unbound, we need to yield *all combinations* of files since any combination of them could make this predication `true`, like this: